How Long Does FMLA Last: Everything You Need to Know

 - Typically used for major, but somewhat brief disabilities

 - Only partial income protection is offered, often in the region of 60 percent coverage

 If you are currently dealing with a situation where an employee is request FMLA leave and you are not certain they qualify or you need any further advice, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.